 - 15 g cornstarch

-- To prepare the egg yolk mix the eggs with the water, and the sugar with the cornstarch until there are no lumps.
+- For the pastry cream, mix the eggs with the water, and combine sugar with cornstarch until there are no lumps.

-- Heat the mixture in a pot over low heat until it begins to thicken and then let it boil for a few seconds.
-Please turn off the heat and remove it.
-Let stand.
+- Slowly heat the mixture in a pot until it starts to thicken, then let it boil for a few seconds.
+Turn off the heat and set aside to rest.

-- For the syrup.
-Mix the water with the sugar in a pot and bring it to the fire until it boils.
-Reserve.
+- For the syrup, combine water and sugar in a pot and bring to a boil.
+Set aside.

-- Beat the eggs, sugar, and honey for 7 minutes
+- Now, for the sponge, using a mixer, whisk the eggs, sugar, and honey for 7 minutes.

-- Then add the flour in two or three parts while mixing it with a spatula.
+- Then add the flour in two or three parts while gently mixing with a spatula.

-- Grease the baking paper with butter and spread the mixture on it.
-Preheat the oven to 200ºC and bake for 10 minutes.
+- Grease baking paper with butter and spread the mixture on it.
+Preheat the oven to 200°C (392°F) and bake for 10 minutes.

 - Remove and let cool.

-- Once cold, soak in syrup and then spread with pastry yolk.
+- Once cool, soak in syrup, and then spread with pastry cream.